 A stent is a small metal coil or mesh tube that is placed in a narrowed artery to hold it open, which helps improve blood flow to your heart.
-The stent also helps reduce the rate of restenosis (renarrowing) of the artery.
-Some stents slowly release medication over a period of time.
+The stent also helps keep the artery from re-narrowing (restenosis).
+Some stents slowly release medicine over a period of time.
 This reduces the amount of scar tissue that forms inside the artery, helping to prevent restenosis.
 A heart specialist called an interventional cardiologist does coronary angioplasty and stenting.
 He or she has specialized training in using the equipment and in doing the procedure as safely as possible.

-A stent, which comes mounted on a balloon-tipped catheter, is delivered to the blockage in your artery.
+Your doctor will deliver a stent mounted on a balloon-tipped catheter to the blockage in your artery.

 The expanded stent further compresses the plaque against the arterial wall, increasing the blood flow to the heart muscle.

 Your doctor will give you medicine to prevent blood clots from forming on the new stent.
 You will continue to take this medicine until the stent and artery have healed.
 Your healthcare team will tell you how long you should take this.
 Your doctor will give you a prescription before you go home.